jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 - Ga for aluminum
 - Cd for low alloy steels

-Occurs with no electrochemical dissolution, no stable intermetallics, one metals wets the surface of the other, little to no solutbilit.
+Occurs with no electrochemical dissolution, no stable intermetallics, one metals wets the surface of the other, little to no solubility.
 Attributed to the lowering of surface nergy and bond wearking for crack initiation growth.

 mEx4NuLn9Y